h-livv/citehop/docs/GETTING_STARTED.md

 # Getting started with Citehop

+**This walkthrough is how I run Citehop on my machine.** Defaults write under `/run/media/h-livv/Vault/CiteHop/`.
+If that path is not yours, stop and change config before you run anything.
+See the [root README](../README.md).

 Citehop builds a **local, resumable 1-hop citation corpus** around a seed paper (the paper, the papers it cites, and the papers that cite it), then extracts structured claims from that corpus using a schema you choose.
 It talks only to